OfficeDev/Office-Add-in-Commands/FAQ.md

 1. Do small tweaks and validate you manifest using the [XSDs](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Tools/XSD)
 1. Double check the reference documentation.
 1. Verify that in your VersionOverrides you are targeting the correct host.
 Sometimes folks assume that the hosts declared on the top of the manifest
+2. Verify that you are using the correct Tab element.
+OfficeTab is to add commands to an existing Office Tab and requires that you pass an existing Id.
+CustomTab is to create a new tab.
+Consult the reference documentation for more details.

 In the future we will have better tooling support